wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-infrastructure-example.md

 - Two IIS servers processing data and orders in an application tier
 - Two Microsoft SQL Server instances with AlwaysOn availability groups (two SQL Servers and a majority node witness) for storing product data and orders in a database tier
 - Two Active Directory domain controllers for customer accounts and suppliers in an authentication tier
-- All of the servers are located in two subnets:
+- All the servers are located in two subnets:
-	- a front end subnet for the web servers
+	- a front-end subnet for the web servers
-	- a back end subnet for the application servers, SQL cluster, and domain controllers
+	- a back-end subnet for the application servers, SQL cluster, and domain controllers

 ![Diagram of different tiers for application infrastructure](./media/virtual-machines-common-infrastructure-service-guidelines/example-tiers.png)

-Incoming secure web traffic needs to be load-balanced among the web servers as customers browse the on-line store.
-Order processing traffic in the form of HTTP requests from the web servers needs to be balanced among the application servers.
+Incoming secure web traffic must be load-balanced among the web servers as customers browse the on-line store.
+Order processing traffic in the form of HTTP requests from the web servers must be balanced among the application servers.
 Additionally, the infrastructure must be designed for high availability.

 The resulting design must incorporate: